dorian3d/DLoopDetector/README.md

     $ sudo apt-get install libboost-dev

-To check how to use DLoopDetector, please download the demo resources.
+To check how to use DLoopDetector, compile the demo applications.
 This demo includes the DLoopDetector classes, bag-of-words vocabularies with 10^6 words to use with SURF64 or BRIEF features, a small collection of images of the Bicocca 2009-02-25b dataset of the Rawseeds FP-6 project and a demo application to find loops in these images.

-To download the resources, run:

-    $ ./get_resources.sh

-To build the library and try the demo, just type:

-    $ make
-    $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./lib
-    $ ./demo_brief

-To install the library in your system (`/usr/local` by default), type:

-    $ make install
+Note that the demo applications require some external resources that are downloaded automatically when they are activated in CMake.
+The resource file is 374MB so it may take a while to download.

-You can also run demo_surf instead of demo_brief.
+You can run either demo_surf or demo_brief.
 When the demo is running, you should see a window with the current image, a window with the trajectory of the robot and the status of the detection process in the console:
 ![Loop detector](http://dorian3d.github.com/other/images/dloop.png)

 The main functionality of the demo is written in the `demoDetector.h` class.
 Check it to see how to change the parameters of the loop detector.